Board and Committees

 Mallory Van Fossen, MA, ATR-BC, LCPAT

-Mallory is an art therapist at the Walter Reed National Military Medical Center in Bethesda, Maryland, and has served on MATA's executive Board since 2015.
-With a specialization in the treatment of complex trauma, Mallory developed the art therapy component of the DoD's first military sexual trauma program.
-She is an active member of the research team, and a recipient of the ‘Extra Mile Award’ for recognition of excellence in service by the Director of Behavioral Health.
-Mallory has presented regionally and nationally about her clinical work in art therapy, including the Annual Conference of the American Art Therapy Association, The American University School of International Studies, and Marine Base Quantico.
-When she isn’t hard at work, Mallory skates in a local roller derby league, and enjoys making art.
-Mallory lives in Baltimore, and is a proud Maryland native.
+Mallory is an art therapist at the Walter Reed National Military Medical Center in Bethesda, Maryland, and an Adjunct Professor at the Notre Dame University of Maryland graduate Art Therapy Program.
+Mallory is the President of the Maryland Art Therapy Association, and has served on the executive board since 2015.
+She has presented regionally and nationally about her clinical work in trauma-informed art therapy, including the Annual Conference of the American Art Therapy Association, The American University School of International Studies, and Marine Base Quantico.
+When she isn’t hard at work, Mallory skates with the Baltimore women's roller derby league.
+She is a proud Maryland native.

 Roz Vanderpool, MA, ATR-BC, LCPAT, LCPC, LPC